adrian-tarau/bootstrap/web/src/main/resources/help/search.md

 ![Document Body](images/search_view_body.png)
 _Figure 2.
 Typical view of a document body_

-The dialog shows the title, owner, type, created & modified timestamp and top custom fields.
+The dialog shows the _Title_, _Owner_, _Type_, _Created_ & _Modified_ timestamp and top custom fields.
 At the bottom of the dialog, the body of the document and a list of all fields is available for inspection.

 ![Document Body](images/search_view_fields.png)
 _Figure 3.
 Typical view of a document fields_